Raphaeldavid203/University-Projects/README.md

 ## Welcome to My Academic Showcase

-This repository is a comprehensive display of my academic journey through the realms of mathematics, statistics, quantitative analysis, and computer science.
-Here, you'll find a curated collection of projects that span across various subjects, demonstrating the skills and knowledge I've acquired throughout my university studies.
+I am currently pursuing a Bachelor of Arts and Sciences at UCL, specializing in Statistics, Mathematics, and Computer Science.
+This repository contains my programming projects completed this year, showcasing my work in Python, Stata, and SQL.
+Additionally, you will find various projects from other courses I have undertaken.
+Feel free to explore and see the range of my academic and programming skills.

 ## 📂 Projects Overview

-Each folder below represents a distinct area of study, showcasing a wide range of topics and applications:
+Each folder below represents a distinct coursework, showcasing a wide range of topics and applications from my studies.

 ### 🧮 **Game Theory**
 - **Coursework 2**: How to outperform the market ? - An introduction to risk management and quantitative finance.